michelleellen/cli/docs/docs/08-references/01-cli.md

 The "map" command is very similar to "ignite scaffold list" with the main difference in how values are indexed.
-With "list" values are indexed by an incrementing integer, whereas "list" values are indexed by a user-provided value (or multiple values).
+With "list" values are indexed by an incrementing integer, whereas "map" values are indexed by a user-provided value (or multiple values).

 Let's use the same blog post example: